 Greenhouse vegetable cultivation is increasingly moving towards hydroponic production for ecological reasons.
 To this aim, Novarbo has developed Mosswool® growing media.

-Mosswool is the most sustainable growing media for vegetable cultivation.
-Mosswool slabs are made of sphagnum moss, which is harvested with a patented ecological method.
-Mosswool saves money for the greenhouse farmer, because used slabs can be composted together with crop residues.
+Mosswool® is the sustainable and total costs saving growing media for vegetable cultivation.
+Mosswool® slabs are made of sphagnum moss, which is harvested with a patented ecological method.
+Mosswool® can save money for the greenhouse farmer, because used slabs can be composted together with crop residues.

-Mosswool growing slab is the drop-in sustainablereplacement to stonewool.
+Mosswool® growing slab is the drop-in sustainable replacement to stonewool.
 EU-regulations state that stonewool filled with living root mass may not be dumped in landfill.
-After one year of usage stonewool will be problematic waste, which does not burn or decompose.
-Mosswool® solves this issue since it can be easily locally composted with the crop residues or recycled after use, which minimises disposal costs.
-On top of that, Mosswool is made of rapidly renewable raw material.
+After one year of usage stonewool will be waste, which does not burn or decompose.
+Mosswool® will solve this issue since it can be easily locally composted with the crop residues or recycled after use, which minimises disposal costs.
+On top of that, Mosswool® is made of rapidly renewable raw material.